freddiehaddad/oxidized/CONTRIBUTING.md

 - Test: `cargo test` (close any running oxy.exe on Windows if test teardown fails to remove the binary)
-- Docs: Update README and/or docs/ when changing user-visible behavior
+- Docs: Update README and/or docs/ when changing user-visible behavior (architecture notes live in docs/ARCHITECTURE.md).
+For async syntax or event-loop changes, ensure both README and ARCHITECTURE are updated.